RonnySAlvarado/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Without being too textbook, it is a pseudo-clone of the html webpage that we can make changes to without permanently changing the source html file.
+This allows different users to experience a webpage differently depending on how they interact with it.

 2. What is an event?
+An event are actions taken once the event listener has triggered.

 3. What is an event listener?
+An even tlistener is an object that is "listening" for an event to trigger such as clicking.

 4. Why would we convert a NodeList into an Array?
+In order to use array methods (though you are able to use forEach on a nodelist)

 5. What is a component?
+Components are a combination of HTML/CSS/JS for the sake of being reused many times throughout a website/application.
+Many sites/applications consist of multiple components that do something really well such as cards, panels, tabs, links, dropdowns, etc.

 ### Git Set up